e-zou/react-express/README.md

-# react-express
+# react-express-author search
-Setting up a simple server for a library of books
+Search for a book by its title and get the author's name back.

+## Built with
+* Express.js, a Node.js framework that helps handle routing and REST requests
+* Google Books API to search for books